hobu/pdaltools/README.md

 Premise
 ---
-Please read [PDAL](https://pdal.io/) documentation first to understand how to create a json pipeline and how paramteres are passed via command line.
+Please read [PDAL](https://pdal.io/) documentation first to understand how to create a json pipeline and how parameters are passed via command line.

 Dependencies
 ----